reem010/reem010/README.md

 <br>
-I study Artificial Intelligence at Cairo University</a>.
+An Artificial Intelligence graduate with hands-on experience in a variety of Ai projects</a>.
 </p>

 <br />